 A Video Depiction of the Process…

-A photo, it is said, is worth a thousand words.
-In the DIY world, a video is worth a billion.
+A photo, it’s said, is worth a thousand words.
+In the auto DIY world, a video is worth a billion.

-If you’re a visual learner or generally prefer videos, here’s everything the article has said, reduced in one simple-to-understand video.
+If you’re a visual learner or generally prefer videos, here’s everything the article has said, reduced to one simple-to-understand video.

 Enjoy the wrenching process!